Cyclades islands, Greece. The most popular group of Greek islands is the Cyclades group.

 Ios.
 The locals call their island “Nios” but its formal name comes from “ion”, the Greek name for the flower violet.
 It is said to have been the birthplace of Homer’s mother and the place of his own tomb.

 Remaining untouched by the growth of the tourist industry, Folegandros (or Polykandros) offers complete relaxation in a typical Cycladic landscape.
-The Greek mythology refers to Folégandros as a son to Minos and the head of the first colonists on the island.
+Greek mythology refers to Folégandros as a son of Minos and the head of the first colonists on the island.